 “ The key to planning and implementing the right litigation, compliance, and privacy strategy is to develop and maintain a strong partnership with our clients.

-Clients seek out Tiffany, co-chair of MoFo’s Class Actions & Mass Torts Practice Group, for her experience and successful track record in defending clients in consumer class actions in a broad range of industries.
+Tiffany is co-chair of MoFo’s global Litigation Department and is the former co-chair of the firm’s Class Actions & Mass Torts Practice Group.
+Clients seek out Tiffany for her experience and successful track record in defending clients in consumer class actions in a broad range of industries.
 She has advised extensively on Telephone Consumer Protection Act (TCPA) disputes, as well as matters involving unfair business practices and consumer fraud laws, in courts throughout the United States.

-Tiffany has represented numerous Fortune 500 companies in TCPA litigation, including McKesson Corporation, LexisNexis, and 24 Hour Fitness.
+Tiffany has represented numerous Fortune 500 companies in TCPA and privacy litigation, including McKesson Corporation, LexisNexis, and Salesforce.
 She advises on the intricacies of the TCPA and CAN-SPAM Acts, ensuring her clients have compliant policies and practices.
 She also does substantial work involving privacy and data security, and has represented clients in privacy litigation, investigations, and actions brought by government officials.

 Tiffany was recently recognized by BTI Consulting Group as one of a small group of attorneys nationwide who represent the “absolute best of the best” in the area of client service.
 Her clients include leaders in the technology, healthcare, financial services, and retail sectors.